mikebowler/jekyll_jirametrics/quickstart.md

 ---

 Note:  `standard_project` is the fastest way to get something up and running but it makes a lot of assumptions about how your boards work.
 You'll likely want to create your own variation of that, that works better for you.
-Refer to [[the docs for standard_project|Examples-folder]] to see how you could customize your own.
+Refer to [`standard_project`]({% link config_standard_project.md %}) to see how you could customize your own.

 The jirametrics tool is a lot more customizable than is shown in `standard_project`.

-If you want a quick Look at the kinds of charts you can create, look at the [[HTML Reports]] page
+If you want a quick Look at the kinds of charts you can create, look at the documentation for the [charts]({% link config_charts.md %}).